+Noe Valley as a whole is named for José de Jesús Noé, the last Mexican mayor of Yerba Buena, as San Francisco was known until the 1840s.
 Awarded by the governor, Noé’s 4,443-acre Rancho San Miguel spread from The Castro in the north nearly to the Daly City border to the south.
 The land remained Noé’s after the Mexican-American war ended in 1848, and he began selling off bits and pieces until his death 14 years later.

-Much of Noe Valley was built at the end of the 19th century and at the beginning of the 20th century.
-The neighborhood contains many examples of Victorian and Edwardian residential architecture for which San Francisco is famous.
+German and Irish immigrants moved into Noe Valley and neighborhoods south during the 1800s and much of Noe Valley was built at the end of that century.
+Many examples of Victorian and Edwardian residential architecture remain for which San Francisco is famous.

 By the 1880s, the northern end of the valley along 24th Street was developing quickly, especially after the addition of a cable car to downtown.
 In contrast, the more remote upper end of of the valley (away from downtown) was slow to attract residents.
 Dairy farms, such as Mitchell’s Dairy, dominated the landscape. (the family’s Mitchell’s Ice Cream shop remains as a popular destination).
 Church Street grew as the main commercial corridor, offering goods and services and eventually a streetcar to downtown in 1917.

 Upper Noe Valley gradually filled in with fine housing stock full of working class families.
 Upper Noe Valley is home to the grandest mark made by the Catholics among them: St. Paul’s Church.
 The church, completed in 1911, took 14 years to build, and much of the labor was done by parishioners, many of whom were builders by trade, according to local lore.
 Built in American Gothic Revival style, the church has been the backdrop for the movie Sister Act, and has appeared in two episodes of the Streets of San Francisco, a popular television drama in the 1970s.